-Aircraft or equipment are user-defined attributes that you can create and use to record and maintain a history of attribute changes over the life of an aircraft or piece of equipment.
-Each time the attribute value is changed, the date and time is recorded, and a meter count can also be recorded..
+You can create user-defined attributes for aircraft or pieces of equipment to record and maintain a history of attribute changes over the life of an aircraft or piece of equipment.
+Each time the attribute value is changed, the date and time of the change is recorded.
+You can also choose to record a meter count when an attribute value is changed.

 You create and manage attributes and their associated values for an aircraft or piece of equipment.
-You can also determine whether all the child aircraft or equipment inherit the aircraft or equipment attribute values that are associated to a parent aircraft or equipment record.
+You can also determine whether all the child aircraft or equipment records inherit the aircraft or equipment attribute values that are associated to a parent aircraft or equipment record.

-When an attribute change is saved, all previously defined values for the selected attribute are written to history for future reference and analysis.
-You associate the attribute values and attribute changes to aircraft or equipment in the Aircraft and Equipment Attributes application.
+When an attribute change is saved, all previously defined values for the selected attribute are recorded for future reference and analysis.
+You associate the attribute values and attribute changes to aircraft or pieces of equipment in the Aircraft and Equipment Attributes application.